Water-Systems-Management-UCM/OpenAg_Docs/source/MakeModelRun/region_modifications.rst

 ----------
 Region modifications are the first step in :ref:`creating an OpenAg model run <MakeModelRunsDoc>` and allow for adjustment of region-specific parameters, such as irrigation, land area used for agricultural production, and rainfall (if configured for the :ref:`model area <ModelAreaConceptSection>`).

-By default, crop modification :ref:`cards <CardsConceptSection>` apply to data for the crop within every
-:ref:`region <RegionConceptSection>` where the crop is present, though it is possible to specify crop parameters per-region (see :ref:`RegionLinkedCropsSection`)
+In addition to the differing parameters region modification :ref:`cards <CardsConceptSection>` apply differently than :ref:`crop modification cards <CropModificationsDoc>` in that crop cards apply to the same crop in all regions where it is grown, but parameters on region cards apply to all crops grown in one single region.
+Importantly, the region card parameters for land area and irrigation water availability can be thought of as providing both inputs *and* outputs to the model.
+The region card allows you to specify the total amounts available for each parameter within the region, and then the model apportions each resource (land, irrigation water) amongst the crops, resulting in the per-crop outputs for land and irrigation water in the region.

 .. _RegionModificationsParametersSection:

 Parameters